RohanSaxena14/Ship-Segmentation/README.md

  ## Prediction  and postprocessing <a name="prediction"/>

- This part of the repo is relevant only for the competition but some postprocessing functions may be used to treat any segmentation results.
  The whole process described in [noteboks/prediction.ipynb](notebooks/prediction.ipynb).
 There is function "waters" which combines all used postprocessing techniques: removing of false positive predictions (with area less then threshold), boundaries separation and fitting every ship by a rectangle.
  Examples of trained model predictions and results of postprocessing are presented on the following image.
  ![predictions](git_images/predictions.gif "Predictions")